cloudfoundry/go-cfclient/README.md

 ```
 The timeout and polling interval can be configured using the PollingOptions struct.

-The PollComplete method will return a nil err if the job completes successfully.
+The PollComplete function will return a nil error if the job completes successfully.
 If PollComplete
 times out waiting for the job to complete a `client.AsyncProcessTimeoutError` is returned.
 If the job itself
 failed then the job API is queried for the job error which is then returned as a `resource.CloudFoundryError`
 which can be inspected to find the failure cause.

-### Error handling
+### Error Handling
 All client methods will return a `resource.CloudFoundryError` or sub-type for any response that isn't a 200 level
 status code.
 All CF errors have a corresponding error code and the client uses those codes to construct a specific
 client side error type.
 This allows you to easily branch your logic based off specific API error codes using one of